MrSankofa/preworkTest/README.md

 I know I have two movies on one line but it's hard to choose.
 You can do the same.

-## Follow These Steps To Implement The Final Product
+## Follow These Steps To Implement YOUR VERSION Of The Final Product
 Below is a guideline to building the final product to be completed in your index.html file If you need more information on how to implement the below steps refer to: **[HTML Crash Course](https://www.youtube.com/watch?v=UB1O30fR-EE)**